harrison-anth/sc_msi/README.md

 # SC-MSI
-## Computational pipeline to assess intratumoral heterogeneity of microsatellite instability status in single-cell data
+## Computational pipeline to identify MSI-H cells and measure heterogeneity in the biomarker

-### Submitted to *Cancer Research*

 ### Information about the author(s) of this code:
 Name(s): Harrison Anthony
 contact information: h dot anthony1 at universityofgalway dot ie (Alternate contacts can be found on my github profile)

+### License information
+MIT; see LICENSE file for more information.

 ## Repository information